C 05 Xmas Eve

 For he shall save his people from their sins.

-Holy, holy , holy, is the God of countless galaxies
+Holy, holy , holy, is the Lord of mighty galaxies,

 The whole world is filled with God’s glory!